pvpcoder/SmartCents/README.md

 - Independence Score to gamify progress.
 - AI Mentor and Chatbot that provide real-time financial advice.

-Got it — you want the **entire thing inside ONE single Markdown block**, not split into multiple little ones.
-Here you go:

 ````markdown
 ## Getting Started